 There are rules for every aspect of life.
 Art and furniture design are no different in that respect.

 Back in the BC (before computers) days of T-squares, I had many of the rules prominently displayed on my drawing board.
 My designs were infused with Fibonacci numbers: golden rectangles were abundant.
-Without fail, secondary mass would play second fiddle to primary mass.
+Without fail, the dominant section would be subservient to the primary mass.
 I thought I was doing everything right and I admit I had a few “acceptable” designs, but nothing that had any real fire in its soul.
 I had the rules in an iron grip, but they were not taking me where I ultimately wanted to go.

 An act of desperation had rejuvenated my portfolio and in so doing had re-launched my woodworking career in the right direction.